-"By agreeing not to buy or sell at certain times, the traders protected each other's trading positions by withholding supply of or demand for currency and suppressing competition in the market."
+By agreeing not to buy or sell at certain times, the traders protected each other's trading positions by withholding supply of or demand for currency and suppressing competition in the market."

-DOJ Press Release 20th May 2015.
+- DoJ Press Release May 20, 2015

-The first recorded discussion of withholding arose in the US equity market.
+An early recorded discussion of withholding arose in the US equity market.